https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_2_Intro_to_Kubernetes/README.md

 # Ungraded Lab: Practice Kubernetes in your Local Environment

-In the early parts of this week, you went through the basics of Kubernetes by doing imperative commands in the interactive shell (i.e. with `kubectl`).
+In the previous reading item, you went through the basics of Kubernetes by doing imperative commands in the interactive shell (i.e. with `kubectl`).
 It shows how this tool can be used to orchestrate containers to host an application.
 If you haven't done that exercise, we highly encourage you to go back because we will assume that you are already familiar with the concepts discussed in [those 6 modules](https://kubernetes.io/docs/tutorials/kubernetes-basics/).
 This lab will be an extension of that activity and will show a few more concepts to prepare you for this week's graded assignment.
 Specifically, you will:

 * setup Kubernetes in your local machine for learning and development
-* create Kubernetes resources using YAML files
+* create Kubernetes objects using YAML files
 * deploy containers running a Tensorflow model server
 * access the deployment using a Nodeport service
 * autoscale the deployment to dynamicaly handle incoming traffic